Shalini-G-Aradhya/CampusSync/README.md

 - AI-summarized and prioritized announcements
 - Lost & Found management system
 - Campus issue reporting and tracking
-- AI-powered Campus Help Desk
+- AI-powered Campus Help Desk and Raise Tickets
 - Smart campus map for navigation
 - Study planner for academic organization
 - Analytics dashboard for faculty and admins to monitor notices, issues, and platform activity